nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a appointment
+1. User requests to add an appointment
 2. ContaX adds the appointment

+    Use case ends.

 **Extensions**